Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-NUnit.md

 # Integrating with NUnit

 ## NUnit 3
-SpiraTest/SpiraTeam/SpiraPlan (hereon called SpiraPlan) integrates seamlessly with NUnit 3 with our dedicated Nunit add-in.
+SpiraTest/SpiraTeam/SpiraPlan (hereon called SpiraPlan) integrates seamlessly with NUnit 3, using our dedicated NUnit add-in.
 The add-in lets you run unit tests against a .NET application and get the results recorded in SpiraPlan as a test run against a specific test case.
 The add-in is designed to let you run your suite of unit tests against the application as part of your CI/CD pipeline.
-The add-in does not and does not need to integrate with your CI/CD engine.
+The add-in does not - and does not need to - integrate with your CI/CD engine.

 To use the add-in you must have:

 - a working installation of SpiraPlan v5.0 or later
 - NUnit v3+ installed
 - Nunit v3+ Console Runner installed.
-This is required for batch execution, which is the expected use case for the add-in
+This is required for batch execution, which is the expected use case for the add-in (either as a standalone installation or as a nuget package)

 ### Installing the NUnit 3 Add-In